jolammi/.dotfiles/README.md

 # .dotfiles
 The dotfiles and also some notes to set up a new system from scratch with less work.
+They are made for Ubuntu.
+Mileage may vary in other systems, especially non-Debian.
+These exist primarily for my own sanity.
+However, if they are useful to you, feel free to use!

 ## Important files and folders for machine-specific stuff
 `.local_confs`: set machine-specific settings, env variables etc here